developer-zebra/developer-zebra-site/src/ekd/1-9/guide/usage/index.md

 ### Repeat Keys

-EKD 1.9 (and later) adds three Action Properties for repeatedly sending keyCodes when a key is long-pressed. **Enterprise Keyboard 3.6 is required**.
+EKD 1.9 (and later) adds three Action Properties for repeatedly sending keyCodes when a key is long-pressed. **Enterprise Keyboard 3.9 or later is required**.

 <img alt="" style="height:200px" src="ekd16_repeat_key.png"/>
 _Click image to enlarge, ESC to exit_.